DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/report-billing/billing.md

 ## Operating Steps

 1. Log in to DCE 5.0 as a user with the __admin__ role.
-Click on __Global Management__ -> __Operation Management__ at the bottom of the left navigation bar.
+Click __Global Management__ -> __Operations Management__ at the bottom of the left navigation bar.

     ![Report Management](../../images/gmagpiereport.png)

-2. After entering the **Operational Management** , switch to different menus to view billing reports for clusters, nodes, pods, etc.
+2. After entering the **Operations Management** , switch to different menus to view billing reports for clusters, nodes, and pods.